Domain decomposition for entropic unbalanced optimal transport: Domain decomposition for unbalanced optimal transport

 Now let $\mathcal{F}_A$ and $\mathcal{F}_B$ be the maps that perform an $A$ and $B$ iteration with the \GetWeights{} auxiliary function, and $\mathcal{F}_A^0$ and $\mathcal{F}_B^0$ those based on \GetWeightsSub{0}.
 Of course this time $\mathcal{F}_A$ and $\mathcal{F}_B$ cannot be guaranteed to be continuous because \GetWeights\ might not be.
 On the other hand, thanks to the continuity of $\GetWeights_0$, it turns out that $\mathcal{F}_A^0$ and $\mathcal{F}_B^0$ are continuous, and by the assumption that \GetWeights performs better or equal than $\GetWeights_0$ we are guaranteed that, for $(\pi^{k_n})_n$ a converging subsequence,

-where $C \in \{A,B\}$ stands for the partition corresponding to iteration $k_n$ and $E$ denotes the objective of \eqref{eq:unbalanced-problem-clean}.
+where $C \in \{A,B\}$ stands for the partition corresponding to iteration $k_n$.
 Up to the extraction of a subsequence we can assume that all $C$ iterations are either $A$ or $B$ iterations; let us assume without loss of generality that they are $A$ iterations.
 Then, taking limits (and using that $\mathcal{F}_A^0$ is continuous and the score is monotonously decreasing) we conclude that

 which can only hold if $\hat{\pi}$ is already optimal on each cell of partition $A$.
 The rest of the proof follows analogously to that of Proposition \ref{prop:convergence-sequential-algorithm}, noting that optimality on one partition is enough for showing global optimality (cf.~Remark \ref{rk:only-one-partition-needed}). \end{proof}